Greek debt doubts push European shares lower

 "People are just waiting for the next positive catalyst."

-Worries about growth weighed on cyclical stocks, with PSA Peugeot (PEUP.PA) down 3.5 percent and Daimler (DAIGn.DE) off 2.9 percent as tensions in the Middle East fuelled concern over rising oil prices.
+Worries about growth weighed on cyclical stocks, with PSA Peugeot down 3.5 percent and Daimler off 2.9 percent as tensions in the Middle East fuelled concern over rising oil prices.

-Shares seen as less cyclical rallied, with Telecom Italia (TLIT.MI) adding 2.8 percent, RWE (RWEG.DE) climbing 0.7 percent and Nestle NESN.VX up 0.4 percent.
+Shares seen as less cyclical rallied, with Telecom Italia adding 2.8 percent, RWE climbing 0.7 percent and Nestle up 0.4 percent.

 Despite a drop in Italy's borrowing costs at a debt auction on Monday, the euro zone debt crisis remained at the forefront of investors' minds, with German Chancellor Angela Merkel saying there was no 100 percent guarantee a new bailout package for Greece would succeed.

-Ahead of a parliamentary vote needed to approve the 130 billion euro ($175 billion) rescue program for Greece, Merkel told German lawmakers that despite the lack of guarantee, the benefits of backing the program outweighed the risks.
+Ahead of a parliamentary vote needed to approve the 130 billion euro ($175 billion) rescue programme for Greece, Merkel told German lawmakers that despite the lack of guarantee, the benefits of backing the programme outweighed the risks.

 But even with rising doubts over Greece's ability to push ahead with tough austerity measures, a number of investors used the afternoon drop in stocks to build long positions ahead of the European Central Bank's second long-term funding operation (LTRO) later this week.